 Not only do massages feel wonderful, but they may help with hair loss, too.
 Massaging the scalp stimulates the hair follicles.

 Research from 2019 also showed that scalp massages were associated with self-perceived improvements in hair density.

 A balanced diet may help keep your hair healthy.
 It’s important to include a variety of vegetables, fruits, whole grains, unsaturated fats, and lean proteins in your diet.
 Limiting sweets is also helpful.

 - iron-rich foods, including lean beef, beans, green leafy vegetables, iron-fortified grains, and eggs

-- foods rich in omega-3 fatty acids, such salmon, mackerel, tuna, flax seeds, egg yolks, hemp seeds, and walnuts
+- foods rich in omega-3 fatty acids, such as salmon, mackerel, tuna, flaxseeds, egg yolks, hemp seeds, and walnuts

-- high-protein foods, like eggs, lean meats, and seafood
+- high protein foods, such as eggs, lean meats, and seafood

 Biotin is a vitamin found naturally in foods like:

 - sweet potatoes